 29 March, 2018

-In the second iteration of the STUDIO series we chat with Shelley Lasica, a choreographer and dancer based in Melbourne
+In the second episode of the STUDIO series we chat with Shelley Lasica, a choreographer and dancer based in Melbourne

 Shelley Lasica's practice is characterized by cross-disciplinary collaborations and an interest in the presentation of dance in various spatial contexts.